Kyle-Pu/Mathematics/ISSUE_TEMPLATE.md

 Refer to [similar program] to find out how to prompt users for data and use it accordingly.

 If you are a first time contributor, welcome!
-Please read through the [basic guidlines](https://github.com/Kyle-P/Mathematics/blob/master/README.md) as well as the [contribution guidelines](https://github.com/Kyle-P/Mathematics/blob/master/CONTRIBUTING.md).
+Please read through the [basic guidlines](https://github.com/Kyle-P/Mathematics/blob/master/README.md) as well as the [contribution guidelines](https://github.com/Kyle-P/Mathematics/blob/master/CONTRIBUTING.md) before getting started.